-Notes: A positive value indicates net outflow of equity abroad.
-Net flows represent the difference between the change in assets and the change in liabilities.
+Note: A positive value indicates net outflow of equity abroad (including on the basis of the growth in international reserves).
+Source: CNB.

 Notes: Transactions refer to the change in debt excl. cross-currency changes and other adjustments.
 Net external debt is calculated as the gross external debt stock net of foreign debt claims.
+Data for the first quarter of 2021 refer to January.